baldengineers/easytf2_mapper/readme.txt

 Ctrl+J = Change environmental lighting (obsolete)

+Ctrl+H = Opens Hammer.
+The first time you do this, you will have to point the program to your hammer.exe

 Alt+click on a square with a prefab on it to remove it.

 When creating a prefab, make it in the lower right quadrant of the grid, with one corner touching the origin.